-Below is an example of a map overlaying Maintenance work orders and low-income Hispanic population.
+Below is an example of a map overlaying Maintenance work orders and limited English Proficiency - Spanish population and EJ populations.

 Title VI Analysis of RIDOT's Future Facility Distribution

 RIDOT conducts an annual analysis of the distribution of proposed location and/or relocation of RIDOT facilities (not yet programmed in RIDOT's 10-Year Plan or the STIP) and likely impacts to EJ populations.
 RIDOT facilities are comprised of roads, bridges, traffic signals, sidewalks, drainage appurtenances, train stations and maintenance services.
 This analysis focuses on the proposals that may: